ainsleyrutterford/deep-learning-coral-analysis/README.md

 - [utils/calcification.py](utils/calcification.py) is used to automatically calculate the densities, linear extension rates, and calcification rates of the slices stored in [utils/calcification](utils/calcification).
 - [utils/calcification.ipynb](utils/calcification.ipynb) contains an interactive jupyter notebook which walks through the calculation of the density, linear extension rate, and calcification rate of a single area of a slice.
 - [utils/sliding_window.py](utils/sliding_window.py) is used to generate a dataset of smaller "patches" that the network can train with.
+- [utils/stats.py](utils/stats.py) is used for the statistical analysis of coral linear extension rates produced by an the network and by Human-based approach.
+- [utils/csv](utils/csv) contains the .csv files used by the [utils/stats.py](utils/stats.py) script.

 ## Prerequisits